iamkirankumaryadav/ETL/SAP Data Integration Workflow.md

 **Benefits of Using SAP Data Integration Workflows**

 1. **Reduced development time:**
-- SAP Data Integration Workflows provides a graphical interface for defining data integration workflows, which can reduce the time it takes to develop these workflows.
+- SAP Data Integration Workflows provides a GUI for defining data integration workflows, which can reduce the time it takes to develop these workflows.

 2. **Improved workflow management:**
 - SAP Data Integration Workflows provides a variety of tools for managing data integration workflows, such as monitoring, logging, and alerting.